Rather than redefining or rejecting the term “avant-garde,” we offer an alternative: en dehors garde (listen to pronunciation).

 A New Feminist Theory

-Perhaps you can already see metaphoric advantage of the term en dehors garde for a feminist theory of the avant-garde.
-“Avant” means “before,” implying that artists are ahead of their time, arranged in a hierarchy, militant and prepared for attack.
+Perhaps you can already see the metaphoric advantage of the term en dehors garde for a feminist theory of the avant-garde.
+“Avant” means “before,” implying that artists are in front of culture and ahead of their time, arranged in a spatial and temporal hierarchy, militant and prepared for attack.
 “En dehors” means “toward the outside,” implying that artists are turning away from the center or norm, moving in a circular motion, with an eye toward the center.
 Upon return, the center is transformed, adjusted, and reformed by the arc of the revolution.

 Rather than assuming a militant position at the forefront of culture, women, people of color, and queer or disabled artists often came from the outside and circulated on the margins.
-They rarely enjoyed the power, privilege, or authority derived from membership in the institutions of art.
+They rarely enjoyed the power, privilege, or authority derived from membership in the institutions of art, or even in the countercultural, avant-garde circles that challenged those institutions.
 Instead, they worked and moved strategically to transform gendered, racialized literary traditions and visual cultures that excluded or objectified them.

 A New Feminist Method

-We also aim to develop new forms of digital scholarship and theory commensurate to the en dehors garde.
-As Elisabeth Frost argues, to look back at history with the inclusion of female experimental writers and artists “challenges the way in which avant-gardism itself has been conceptualized” (xv).
-Digital platforms offer new technologies for documenting and analyzing women’s negotiations with the historical avant-garde, allowing us to chart an alternative en dehors garde that proves to be neither a mere supplement to nor plea for inclusion within the current critical models of avant-garde formation.
+In adopting a collaborative method and embracing new tools and forms, we aim to develop innovative forms of digital scholarship and theory commensurate to the en dehors garde.
+As Elisabeth Frost argues, to look back at history with the inclusion of female experimental writers and artists “challenges the way in which avant-gardism itself has been conceptualized.”5 Digital platforms offer new technologies for documenting and analyzing women’s negotiations with the historical avant-garde, allowing us to chart an alternative en dehors garde that proves to be neither a mere supplement to nor plea for inclusion within the current critical models of avant-garde formation.
 Open-source tools enable us to transform our scholarly methods and products in the same spirit of avant-garde innovation and collaboration that animated Mina Loy’s feminist designs a century ago.